One-shot Adaptation of Humanoid Whole-body Motion with Walking Priors: Introduction

 \section{Introduction}

-Humanoid whole-body motion is a fundamental challenge in robotics, encompassing the integration of balance, coordination, and adaptability to enable robots to act in diverse environments in a manner akin to humans.
-Advancements in this field have evolved from model-based control strategies, such as trajectory optimization and feedback controllers~\cite{wensing2023optimization,elobaid2023online}, to data-driven approaches that leverage sensory feedback for real-time adjustments~\cite{long2024learning,ren2025vb,gu2025humanoid}.
-Recently, reinforcement learning (RL) pipelines for humanoid motion training typically involve the aggregation of massive datasets that incorporate a variety of different human motions, such as walking, running, and jumping, with each motion category represented by multiple training samples, \ie, motion clips, to ensure generalization and robustness~\cite{cheng2024express,fu2024humanplus,he2025asap,li2025amo}.
-These approaches retarget the collected motion data to humanoids' joints and train policy networks with historical proprioceptive observations, enabling the performance of agile behaviors~\cite{radosavovic2024real}.
+Humanoid whole-body motion is a fundamental challenge in robotics, requiring the integration of balance, coordination, and adaptability to enable robots to act in diverse environments in a human-like manner.
+Progress in this area has evolved from model-based control strategies, such as trajectory optimization and feedback controllers~\cite{wensing2023optimization,elobaid2023online}, to data-driven approaches that leverage sensory feedback for real-time adjustment~\cite{long2024learning,ren2025vb,gu2025humanoid}.
+More recently, reinforcement learning (RL) pipelines for humanoid motion training typically rely on large datasets covering diverse human motions, such as walking, running, and jumping, with each motion category represented by multiple training samples, \ie, motion clips, to ensure generalization and robustness~\cite{cheng2024express,fu2024humanplus,he2025asap,li2025amo}.
+These methods retarget collected motion data to humanoid joints and train policy networks with historical proprioceptive observations, enabling the performance of agile behaviors~\cite{radosavovic2024real}.